abraham-leal/ccloud-schema-exporter/README.md

 - `sync` will continuously sync newly registered schemas into the destination registry.
 - `getLocalCopy` will fetch and write local copies of Schema Registry's Schemas.

-If you are looking to migrate schemas between On-Prem and Confluent Cloud, check out [Confluent Replicator](https://docs.confluent.io/current/connect/kafka-connect-replicator/index.html).
+If you are looking to migrate schemas between On-Premise and Confluent Cloud, check out [Confluent Replicator](https://docs.confluent.io/current/connect/kafka-connect-replicator/index.html).

 The exporter expects the following variables to be set in the environment to make the necessary calls: